 What should I do if others react negatively?

 Some people don’t understand that depression is an illness so you might face some prejudice or stigma.
-But if someone reacts negatively, you can just agree to disagree.

 You could tell them about websites like beyondblue and the Black Dog Institute so they can read up for themselves.
 You might also decide that it is just easier for you if you don’t talk to them about it again.